MicrosoftDocs/memdocs/sccm/core/plan-design/choose-a-device-management-solution.md

 You can use these solutions by themselves or in combination with each other.
 For example, use the client-based management approach to manage the computers and servers in your organization, and also use co-management to manage internet-based laptops.
 By combining approaches this way, you can cover all of your device management needs.

-The article also includes two tables that compare the management solutions by the following factors:
+There are also two tables that compare the management solutions by the following factors:

 - [Compare by supported platforms](#bkmk_comp1)
 - [Compare by management functionality](#bkmk_comp2)